-1. Order a small display cake.
+Order a small display cake.

-2. Keep it simple.
+Keep it simple.

-4. Be resourceful with your cake display.
+Be resourceful with your cake display.

 Serve smaller slices.

-In the world of frosting, there are two heavyweights: buttercream and fondant.
-There are pros and cons to each, including cost.
-"Buttercream is almost always less expensive," says Shim.
-"Fondant requires extra steps and materials, and it can be a difficult ingredient to work with, so the cost is more expensive."
-But beware: "A 'clean' looking frosted cake doesn't always mean simple," Noelle says.
-If you're requesting a smooth applique finish on your buttercream confection, which requires precision and time, you may not notice big savings.
-And some bakers may charge you extra for fondant, especially if you're requesting a lace applique or a detailed pattern design, so it's good to ask up front.
+In the world of frosting, there are two big hitters: buttercream and fondant, and there are pros and cons to each—including cost.
+Buttercream is typically less expensive.
+Fondant, on the other hand, requires extra steps and materials, and can be difficult to work with, making it more expensive.
+But do your due diligence regardless and don't assume your cake will be less expensive with buttercream: You might want a smooth, seemingly simple appliqué finish on a buttercream cake, when in reality, this pristine style requires precision and time.
+Long story short, you may not save as much as you'd hoped.
+And some bakers may charge you extra for fondant, especially if you're requesting a lace appliqué or a detailed pattern design, so it's good to ask your baker these questions up front.

-Another way to save money on your cake is to skip the frosting.
-We call them naked cakes, and they're actually a hot trend, plus they're practical.
-"Naked cakes are a lot less expensive because they use less buttercream and take less time," says Alana Jones-Mann, a Brooklyn, New York–based baker.
-Experiment with unique flavors and fillings, like lemon curd, champagne buttercream or chocolate ganache with toasted almonds, so the "wow factor" is on the inside.
+Another way to save money on your cake is to skip an outer layer of frosting.
+Naked cakes are not only gorgeous to look at, they're actually pretty practical too.
+They're a lot less expensive because they use less buttercream and take less time—it's as simple as that.
+To make up for the lack of frosting on the outside, up the wow factor on the inside by experimenting with unique flavors and fillings, like lemon curd, champagne buttercream or chocolate ganache with toasted almonds.

 Have your cake pull double-duty.

 Choose a boutique bakery (or add a cake to your catering package).